 - Metallic taste in the mouth

-Making some sense of the CIRS symptoms
+Making Sense of CIRS Symptoms

 These are the official CIRS symptoms – all thirty-seven of them.
 But just knowing the symptoms is not going to help you with diagnosing this illness.
 All thirty-seven of those CIRS symptoms are non-specific.
 Meaning that they don’t point in the direction of any illness in particular.